 Everything was going according to plan until the day before we were supposed to leave.
-Tiny came down with a horrifying intestinal virus.
+Tiny came down with a horrifying intestinal virus which I later learned was rotovirus.
 Honestly, my poor little baby was expelling more liquidy poop than I could wrap my brain around.
 No sooner would I change her diaper and she would be covered from head to toe.

 I called my former client and gave him the bad news.
 There was no way I was going to be able to go.
 Unfortunately, my pulling out at the last minute was going to cause all kinds of issues and I felt horrible.
 Since Tiny did not have a fever and was in a generally good mood, I talked it over with my mom and we agreed to still make the trip.
 Yes, we were getting on an airplane with a one year old who had explosive diarrhea!
 Willingly.
 (I have never claimed to be sane).

 I learned a lot from that short trip.
 First – traveling with a sick child is possible.
 It is not ideal, but it is doable.